kahypar/mt-kahypar/README.md

 or directly provide a configuration file (see `config` folder):

-    ./MtKaHyPar -h <path-to-hgr> -p <path-to-config-file> -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1 -m direct
+    ./MtKaHyPar -h <path-to-hgr> -p <path-to-config-file> --instance_type=<hypergraph/graph> -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1 -m direct

-Note that when `--instance-type=graph` is set, we run Mt-KaHyPar-Graph (only available for preset types `default` and `default_flows`), otherwise Mt-KaHyPar-D or -Q based on the preset type.
 The partition output file will be placed in the same folder as the input hypergraph file.
 If you want to change the default partition output folder, add the command line parameter `--partition-output-folder=path/to/folder`.
 There is also an option to disable writing the partition file `--write-partition-file=false`.
 Further, there are several useful options that can provide you with additional insights during and after the partitioning process:
-- `--show-detailed-timings=true`: Shows detailed subtimings of each multilevel phase at the end of the partitioning process
+- `--verbose=true`: Enables partitioning output
-- `--show-memory-consumption=true`: Gives detailed information on how much memory was allocated and how memory is reused throughout the algorithm
+- `--show-detailed-timings=true`: Shows detailed subtimings of each phase of the algorithm at the end of partitioning
 - `--enable-progress-bar=true`: Shows a progess bar during the coarsening and refinement phase

-Mt-KaHyPar uses 32-bit vertex and hyperedge IDs.
-If you want to partition hypergraphs with more than 4.294.967.295 vertices or hyperedges, add option `-DKAHYPAR_USE_64_BIT_IDS=ON` to the `cmake` build command.
+Mt-KaHyPar uses 32-bit node and hyperedge IDs.
+If you want to partition hypergraphs with more than 4.294.967.295 nodes or hyperedges, add option `-DKAHYPAR_USE_64_BIT_IDS=ON` to the `cmake` build command.

 Performance
 -----------